-Staffed by DOE employees and community-based organization partners, the centers will provide children with three daily hot meals, remote learning time with their teachers, activities like art, music, and physical education, and social and emotional support.
+Staffed by DOE employees and community-based organization partners, the centers provided children with three daily hot meals, remote learning time with their teachers, and enrichment activities like art, music, and physical education, as well as social and emotional support.

 Eligibility and Enrollment

-The DOE has been reaching out to other City agencies, unions, and partner organizations to help identify and contact families of first responders, health care workers, and key transit employees who will need to send their children to the Regional Enrichment Centers.
+The DOE worked with other City agencies, unions, and partner organizations to help identify and contact families of first responders, health care workers, and key transit employees to offer emergency childcare opportunities near their homes.